tonnamb/kiko-now/about.md

 Currently, he lives in Washington, DC.

 He also has a Ph.D. in chemical engineering from the Pennsylvania State University.
-His dissertation examined the shape control phenomena of nanocrystal synthesis, using molecular simulation and rare-event sampling techniques.
+His dissertation examined the shape control phenomena of nanocrystal synthesis, using molecular simulation and rare-event sampling.

 ### Contact me